 This research area investigates the complex inter–relations between past, present and future within histories and memories of war and conflict.

 This research area builds usable understandings of violent conflict and its human legacies.

 This area addresses the role of historical representation in shaping radical cultural, aesthetic and political meanings of ‘race.’

 This research area combines a number of disciplines in an exploration of contemporary heritage.

-Previous research areas from the Centre for Memory, Narrative and Histories.
+Previous research from the Centre for Memory, Narrative and Histories.